 - 90% of the first $960 of your AIME

 - 32% of your AIME between $960 and $5,785

 After adding up all percentages, the SSA will round to the nearest 10 cents.
 The SSA calculates your monthly benefit from the sum.

-The average SSDI benefit for 2020 is $1,258 per month.
+The average SSDI benefit as of 2020 was $1,258 per month.
 Most approved applicants will receive between $800 and $1,800 per month, depending on their work credits.

 Each person will have a unique SSDI benefit amount.
-If you need help calculating yours, sign in to your Social Security account or call an SSDI lawyer.
+If you need help calculating yours, sign in to your Social Security account or call an SSDI attorney.